Stade de France

 Stade de France is located in the Parisian suburb Saint-Denis, approximately 3 kilometres north of the city limits of Paris, 5 kilometres north of Montmartre, and 8 kilometres from the Louvre museum.

-To reach the stadium by public transport one can either take the metro or the RER (metro extension).
+To reach the stadium by public transport you can either take the metro or the RER (metro extension).
 Both RER lines B and D can be taken from station Châtelet (10-minute ride) and Gare de Nord (5-minute ride).
-If you take line B get off at La Plaine Stade de France, if line D get off at Stade de France Saint Denis.
+If you take line B, get off at station La Plaine Stade de France.
+If line D, get off at Stade de France Saint Denis.

 Metro line 13 connects the stadium with stations Montparnasse (25 mins), Invalides (20 mins) and Saint-Lazare (15 mins).
 Get off at stop Saint-Denis Porte de Paris.